RafEissen/Reference/CSS/theory.md

 }
 ```

+**Alt:** To ensure the parent element retains a height of `100vh`, despite the additional padding, a `box-sizing: border-box` value must be applied.
+Where it is not, the padding is _added_ to the total height.

 Only where the height or width of a box is constrained does the difference between `content-box`and `border-box` come into play.

 For illustration, consider a block element placed inside another block element.
 Using the `content-box` model and a padding of `1rem`, the child elemet will overflow by `2rem` when `width: 100%` is applied.

 ![content-box-ex](pics/conten-box-ex.png)